Common integration questions

 Key concepts

-• After the payment a user receives a deeplink to download app
+• After the payment a user receives a link to download the app

-• You only code in your app reading user_id from deeplink value and using that to tier the user in app with web subscription
+• Then use that user_id to tier the user in the app with their web subscription

 • We manage the rest – multiple payment systems, cancellations, RevenueCat, Adapty, etc